rvizzz/subdivide_animate/README.md

     -h, --help  show this help message and exit

-    -a A        subdivision algorithm to visualize
+    -a [1, 2]        subdivision algorithm to visualize

               	Subdivision algorithms: